StalkR/misc/pty/README.md

 to send the window change event and window size information.

 Implemented at [server](src/ptyserver/server.go) and [client](src/ptyclient/client.go)

-Note this is a remote tty, not a reverse shell.
+Note: this is a remote tty, not a reverse shell.

 Add some TLS and you're not too far from SSH!
 We could even add port forwarding or file transfer, why not even inline using